5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 - These Nodes can all connect to Mixers 12 (red) and 13 (green)
 - Therefore, they can be operated in Auto Switching Mode

-This has to be represented in the file structure of the `PathMap`.
-Nodes you want to switch between have to be part of that same Array.
+Nodes that make up the audio "circuitry" as well as the switching behavior have to be represented in the file structure of the `PathMap`.
+Nodes you want to switch between have to be part of that same Array (one for Inputs, one for Outputs).
 Here's how the structure inside the Platforms.xml file looks:

 - PathMaps (Array)
-	- 0 (Dict)
+	- 0 (Dict) (Codec Address)
 		- PathMap (Array)
 			- **0 (Array) [INPUTS]** (Sources you want to switch between)
 				- 0 (Array) [Input Source 1]